Copycat Orange Julius

 This easy Orange Julius recipe is a delicious treat reminiscent of a creamsicle and is perfect for the whole family to enjoy.
 I think it tastes pretty close to the real thing.

-• You only need a handful of pantry staple simple ingredients to make this delicious drink.
+- You only need a few simple pantry ingredients to make this delicious drink.

 Ingredients